 Notify Campus Parking Services at 815-753-1045 and provide the lot location and meter number.
 You will be instructed on what to do if you have received a ticket.

-Campus Parking Services and Public Safety can tow cars off of campus for various reasons.
+Campus Parking Services and NIU Police Department can tow cars off of campus for various reasons.
 If your car has been towed please contact Campus Parking Services or the NIU Police Department for further information.

 Campus Parking Services: 815-753-1045